 So, for example, you might eat strawberries, raspberries, blueberries, cherries, peaches, pears, and avocados on a regular basis; apples and plums occasionally; dates, figs, pineapple, raisins, and banana on special occasions.

 And, of course, make sure your fruit is organic.
 Besides the fact that pesticides, fertilizers and other additives disrupt brain chemistry and the endocrine system, organic fruit is also higher in nutrient content like antioxidants, than its counterpart.
 When left to fend for itself, fruits and vegetables generate substances called phenolics to protect themselves from pests which prompts an increase in antioxidants.
 This process is impeded in the presence of pesticides and herbicides.

 Fruit is best served with protein and fat, and thus why they go so well with nuts and seeds.
-When combined with fat and protein, it lowers their glycemic index, and thus will minimize the impact of the sugar content on blood sugar, insulin and neurotransmitters in the brain.
-For those of you with Candida, it dilutes the accessibility of sugar for yeast to feed upon.
+When combined with fat and protein, it lowers their glycemic index and thus will minimize the impact of the sugar content on blood sugar, insulin, and neurotransmitters in the brain.
+For those of you with Candida, it dilutes the accessibility of sugar for the yeast to feed upon.
 It is also best consumed after a full course meal of animal protein and low-starch vegetables for the same reasons.

 You can print out this handy little guide, if you like, to refer back to in the future.
 Just right click on the image below and choose “save as” to save to your computer and then print it out.